1EdTech/openbadges-specification/ob_v3p0/equality-and-comparison.md

 Host SHOULD treat a credential as the same than another when the [issuer](#profile)'s \`id\` and the [AchievementCredential](#achievementcredential)'s \`id\` are the same.
 The one with the newer \`issuanceDate\` is the more up-to-date representation and could be interpreted as a replacement of the prior issued credential.

+### Behavior in upsertCredential

+It's up to the Host to decide whether or not replace its existing credential if the submitted credential is older than the existing following this algorithm.

+It's up to the Host to decide whether or not replace its existing credential with another one if both are the same following this algorithm.

 `;